-On paper it sounds nothing short of masochistic, but the trip’s organisers, Running Wild, had advertised this as only “moderate to challenging” terrain, with the group’s speed no more than “training pace” throughout.
+On paper the trip sounds nothing short of masochistic, but the trip’s organisers had advertised this as only “moderate to challenging” terrain, with the group’s speed no more than “training pace” throughout.
 I was far from peak fitness, but equally I was keen to explore the freakishly beautiful South Island thoroughly, and this seems like the perfect means.

 From Auckland, I transfer down to Picton at the tip of the South Island and meet the Fellowship over some serious carb-loading.
-The founder of Running Wild, British ex-pat Mal Law, unfolds a map to explain our objectives.
+Our guide British ex-pat Mal Law, unfolds a map to explain our objectives.

 “We’ve picked what we believe are the most spectacular routes in the upper South Island,” says Mal, a hardened running guide with decades of experience.
 “Some, like the Abel Tasman Track, are internationally renowned.
 Others are so remote that even some of the locals haven’t heard of them.”